sebastian-mutz/fsml/doc/api/nlp.md

 **Note:** This procedure uses the pure procedure for calculating the Mahalanobis distance `f_lin_mahalanobis_core`, which uses`chol` from the `stdlib_linalg` module.

+@note
+The current implementation of the procedure is exact, but very slow for large `nd`.
+@endnote

 ### Syntax
 `call` [[fsml(module):fsml_hclust(interface)]]`(x, nd, nv, nc, gm, cm, cl, cc, cov, sigma)`